 - Carry out security checks to make sure testers are following security rules

 You need to check that anyone you employ is qualified for the job and knows the training they need to complete.
 You should supervise some of their tests to make sure they are trained to do it correctly.
 Check existing testers are up to date with their annual training, are active on the MTS and hold a valid driving licence for the vehicle they are testing.
 There should be records kept of each testers’ training and assessments.
 You should regularly carry out security checks to make sure your testers have a working security card.
 Also that they have not written their password anywhere and sign out of the MTS when they are finished.
 With our help, you will receive the right training to check and manage your testers, carry out inductions for all employed at the VTS, and we will make sure there is no breakdown of security.
 Also Each tester will receive their Annual Training for free and get online support if they have any questions.

 - Record information about your equipment

 - Keep your site safe, clean and meeting standards

 - Apply to make changes to your site and equipment when needed

 You need to record everything about your equipment calibration: certificates, times it needs calibrating, repairs, maintenance dates, and the process if something fails.
-Make sure you have a written health and safety policy and mean the health and safety requirements.
+Make sure you have a written health and safety policy and meet the health and safety requirements.
 If you need to make physical changes to your site, you must apply to the DVSA.
-This will include changing the layout or building and equipment, being able to test more vehicle classes, and replacing or modifying fixed equipment that could impact the layout of your centre.
 MOTQM will give you calibration and maintenance reminders for all of your equipment and keep a log of all the information.
 All of our consultants have been trained to make sure that our site audits meet the same criteria as laid out by DVSA.
 If you need to make any changes, we will complete any VT01 paperwork with you to ensure it is an easy process.

 Understand your MOT Centre’s Risk Rating